Podkosa/moni/README.md

 - Slack timeout for /commands is 3 seconds.
 Refactor to delay the response.
 - Slack button on an alert to open up related service
 - Web interface for settings and checks
-- Endpoint/slash command to show loaded checkers and handlers
+- Endpoint to show loaded checkers and handlers
+- Endpoint to add servers to monitoring, turn on/off already configured ones
+- Flower failed tasks alert?
 - More alert handlers
 - More server checkers
 - More slash commands and REST options